Control of Unknown Quadrotors from a Single Throw: METHODOLOGY

 \paragraph{Conditions}

 The nominal \ac{INDI} controller parameters were calculated with bench tests of propeller and motors, and measurements of geometry and mass properties.
 For controlled experiments, this controller took the quadrotor from ground level onto a $3.5$-$4$m high parabolic trajectory and induced a pseudo-random rotation between 0 and 10rad/s.
 Using the known geometry of the quadrotor, and after performing bench tests with a controller-motor-propeller combination, the parameters were calculated.
-The engines are then spooled down and 250ms later the excitation is triggered.
-A further 450ms later, the fitting is complete and switchover to the identified parameter-set occurs.
+The engines are then spooled down for 250ms, and the excitation is triggered.
+After its completion 450ms later, the fitting is done and switchover to the identified parameter-set occurs.

-When manually throwing, the release is detected using the accelerometer, and a longer delay time of 500ms is used.